 Initially Karen’s help and assistance in Vietnam was rather “ad hoc”.
 However, as word got around, friends and family continued to donate more money to help children and families in Vietnam.

 Whilst Karen had no problem receiving donations from people she knew and trusted, she became uncomfortable when friends of friends she didn’t know began to give her money to take to Vietnam.
 Karen decided that she needed to formalise the work she was doing in order to be accountable to all these people.
 The Lifestart Foundation was registered in Australian under NGO registration Number A0045550E and in Vietnam under PACCOM AT416.

-Prior to her first trip to Vietnam, Karen never imagined that she would be doiing this kind of work for the rest of her life.
+Prior to her first trip to Vietnam, Karen never imagined that she would be doing this kind of work for the rest of her life.
 Indeed, she had envisaged being semi-retired by now, taking it easy and enjoying the fruits of her labour in relative comfort!

 Karen has no plans for any type of retirement and has never worked harder.
-She views her thirty five years of running a small business and teaching music to the privileged as an extremely long apprenticeship for what has become a lifetime commitment to the organisation.
+She views her 42 years of running a small business and teaching music to the privileged as an extremely long apprenticeship for what has become a lifetime commitment to the organisation.